Is Cell Level Fusing Required For A Safe Battery?

 Cell-level fusing is not required to build what is generally considered a safe lithium-ion battery.
 Instead, it is one of several layers of protection that can be used to further increase overall battery safety.
 Modern lithium-ion cells already include multiple built-in safety features, and if those features did not exist, then cell-level fusing would be mandatory in order to achieve acceptable safety.

-Let’s take some time to look at the protection mechanisms that are built into just about any quality lithium-ion cell.
+In this article, we will take a look at the protection mechanisms that are built into just about any quality lithium-ion cell.
 The phrase “just about any” is important, because there are some very poor cell manufacturers in the market.
 However, any manufacturer worth their weight in lithium implements all of the mechanisms discussed below.

 Separator Shutdown Mechanism

-Inside a lithium-ion cell, there is a very thin microporous separator film located between the anode and the cathode.
+Inside a lithium ion cell, there is a very thin microporous separator film between the anode and cathode.
 This separator allows ion mobility from the negative electrode to the positive electrode through the electrolyte, while electrons flow through the external circuit.

 When the separator reaches a critical temperature, those microporous channels begin to close.
 This prevents ion flow inside the cell and, as a result, stops electron flow on the outside of the cell.
-For polyethylene (PE) separators, this shutdown typically occurs around 120–130 °C. For polypropylene (PP) separators, shutdown occurs at higher temperatures, usually around 150–160 °C.
+For PE (polyethylene) separators, this shutdown typically occurs around 120–130 °C. For PP (polypropylene) separators, shutdown occurs at higher temperatures, usually around 150–160 °C.

 Modern cells often use a combination of PE and PP layers.
 After the PE melts and initiates shutdown, the PP layer remains intact, preventing a direct internal short.
 This safety feature is purely temperature-triggered and acts as a passive, automatic response to overheating.

 Another critical built-in protection is the Current Interrupt Device, or CID.
-Despite the name, the CID is not triggered by current—it is triggered by internal pressure.
+Despite the name, the CID is not triggered by current.
+Instead, it's triggered by internal pressure.
 This mechanism is mechanical, single-use, and is integrated into the top cap of any 18650 or 21700 cell worth using.

 The CID activates when internal gas generation causes pressure to rise faster than it can be safely vented.
 Common causes include overcharging, severe overheating, internal short circuits, or electrolyte decomposition due to a breached cell.

-The device works via a thin metal diaphragm that gradually domes upward as pressure increases.
+The device works by using a thin metal diaphragm that gradually domes upward as pressure increases.
 At a calibrated pressure threshold, the diaphragm permanently breaks the electrical connection inside the cell.
-When this happens, the cell becomes electrically open—completely disconnected—with no possibility of reset.
+When this happens, the cell becomes electrically open, meaning its completely and permanently disconnected.

 The third major protection mechanism is the Positive Temperature Coefficient device, or PTC.
 A PTC increases its resistance sharply as temperature rises, limiting current during short circuits and other severe operating conditions.

 Under normal conditions, the PTC maintains a relatively stable resistance.
-Around 80–90 °C, its resistance begins to increase.
-By approximately 110–120 °C, it strongly limits current flow.
+Around 80 to 90 °C, its resistance begins to increase.
+By approximately 110 to 120 °C, it strongly limits current flow.
 Near 140 °C, the device approaches an effective trip condition.

 Unlike a fuse, the PTC does not act as a hard on-off switch.
 Instead, resistance increases gradually and then steeply, reducing current and limiting further heating.